North Carolina Innovative Approaches Initiative

 An American Academy of Pediatrics article defines children and youth with special healthcare needs (CYSHCN) as "those who have or are at increased risk for a chronic physical, developmental, behavioral, or emotional condition and who also require health and related services of a type or amount beyond that required by children generally."
 CYSHCN have conditions that are expected to last more than 12 months, are often diagnosed with more than one condition, and frequently experience several functional difficulties, including respiratory issues, learning or behavior concerns, difficulty with gross or fine motor skills, or chronic pain.

-The Innovative Approaches (IA) initiative in North Carolina works to make systems changes that provide CYSHCN and their families access to better, more coordinated healthcare.
-Of the 22 counties to date impacted by IA, 16 (73%) of the counties are classified as rural, with an average population density of 250 or fewer people per square mile, according to the 2014 U.S. Census population estimates.
+The Innovative Approaches (IA) Initiative in North Carolina works to make systems changes that provide CYSHCN and their families access to better, more coordinated, and culturally competent healthcare.
+Of the 22 counties to date impacted by IA, 16 (73%) of the counties are classified as rural.
 IA specifically focuses on CYSHCN ages 0-21 and supports the development of community-based and family-focused systems of care.
 The IA projects address the following six Maternal and Child Health Bureau priority areas:

 - Families of CYSHCN will partner in decision-making at all levels and will be satisfied with the services they receive.